Lutheran Church of Saint Peter and Saint Paul (Yaroslavl): Culture

-The Kirch is an important cultural space for the German community of the city, region and neighboring regions.
+The Kirche is an important cultural space for the German community of the city, region and neighboring regions.

-There is cooperation with the Lutheran community from Kostroma.
+There is a cooperation with the Lutheran community from Kostroma.
 It is important because there is no church in the city, there is only a chapel.
 Concerts are held by the vocal and dance ensemble "Wandervogel" of the Kostroma Association of Germans, which performs traditional German songs and dances.
 The local German autonomy of Yaroslavl also cooperates with the church, holding various events, including concerts.

 Architecture

 The building of the church is an example of a Lutheran church of the 19th century in the style of classicism.
 After the restoration of the main hall, its capacity is about 150 people.